HadeelAls618/Customer-Analytics-Assistant/README.md

 ## Project Overview

-**Custalyze** is an interactive data system that helps businesses unlock the power of their customer data and offers a powerful foundation for **customer intelligence** through:
+**Custalyze** is a data-driven system that helps businesses unlock the power of their customer data and offers a powerful foundation for **customer intelligence** through:

 * **Customer Lifetime Value (CLV) prediction**
 * **RFM-based segmentation**
 * **Targeted customer strategy recommendations**

-Built on a real-world **UK retail dataset**, this solution uses probabilistic modeling and clustering techniques to generate actionable insights, enabling smarter marketing decisions and stronger customer retention.
+Built on a real-world **UK retail dataset**, this solution uses probabilistic modeling and clustering techniques to generate actionable insights—enabling smarter marketing decisions and stronger customer retention.

+---

 ## Business Problem